Jaweki/shimmer-animation-loader/README.md

+# Shimemer Effect | Page Skeleton

+Simply a background with varing color that repeats infinitly to create loading like effect of a UI.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.